8) Provisions (other than employee benefits)

 (a) Short-term employee benefits

 Employee benefits payable wholly within twelve months of receiving employee services are classified as short-term employee benefits.
 These benefits include salaries and wages, short-term bonus, compensated absences and ex-gratia.
-The undiscounted amount of short-term employee benefits to be paid in exchange for employee services is recognised as an expense as the related service is rendered by employees.
+The undiscounted amount of short-term employee benefits to be paid in exchange for employee services is recognized as an expense as the related service is rendered by employees.

 (b) Share based payment transactions